TykTechnologies/tyk-demo/README.md

 ## Environment variables

 The `docker-compose.yml` files in this repo use Docker environment variables to set OS environment variables for the Dashboard, Gateway and Pump containers.
-The allows aspects of the Tyk and Docker configration to be overridden without having to make changes to the source configuration files.
+This allows aspects of the Tyk and Docker configuration to be overridden without having to make changes to the source configuration files.

 As per standard Docker convention, the Docker environment variables are stored in a file called `.env`, which is in the repository root directory.